 If your idea of a great OMT project is cutting balsa wood dowels for your daughter’s doll house, then the Bosch MX30E is probably not for you.
 However, if you’re like most HomeFixated readers, you don’t cut much balsa.
 If you’re looking for a high power, take-no-prisoners multi tool with hassle-free and secure tool-free accessory changes, the MX30E delivers.
 All that power doesn’t come from a cordless toothbrush motor though.
 The MX30E is the heaviest and bulkiest oscillating tool we’ve tested, making it poorly suited to tasks like overhead sanding, tight quarters, or repetitive / longer duration projects where the tool is held with outstretched arms.
 On the flip side, the tool’s gusto powers through most cuts quickly and with minimal effort.
 So should Fein be worried?
 Let’s just say that Bosch and others have been rapidly closing the gap between Fein and everyone else in the OMT market.
 It’s another example of of the benefits of competition.
 While OMT’s were once a niche tool that only select tradespeople and hardcore DIY /tool enthusiasts would purchase, now, even the relatively high-end Bosch MX30E is downright affordable to both pros and homeowners.
 Viva OMT!

-Prices at for the Bosch MX30E at our sponsor TylerTool.com range from $199 – $289 depending on kit/case configuration, all well below the $400 Fein MultiMaster 250Q Top kit (which, in fairness, includes a dust collection accessory that is about a $30 accessory with Bosch).
-The top-of-the-line Bosch $289 kit even comes in a Bosch L-Boxx.
-You can find all three Bosch MX30E kit configurations via TylerTool.com.
-Also, don’t forget to visit our Tyler Tool Coupons and Deals page, where you can find great ways to score additional deals, like a coupon code for 20% off Bosch accessories (scroll down to the comments section of the deals page for that promo code and others).
+Prices for the Bosch MX30E range from $199 – $289 depending on kit/case configuration, all well below the $400 Fein MultiMaster 250Q Top kit (which, in fairness, includes a dust collection accessory that is about a $30 accessory with Bosch).
+You can find the Bosch MX30EC-21 Multi-X 3.0 Amp Oscillating Tool Kit with 21 Accessories and the other Bosch MX30E kit configurations via Amazon:

 I’m looking for the best oscillating tool to D grout over 1000 hotel rooms and someone please help me give me directions of the best tool out there thank you